bufbuild-ru/docs/docs/migration-guides/migrate-from-protolock/index.md

 ### Protolock rules to `buf` configured rules

-See the [breaking rules](../../breaking/rules/) documentation for an overview of all available breaking rules.While we recommend using one of `buf`'s preset breaking categories, the below configuration selects the same rules as the rules enforced by Protolock:
+See the [breaking rules](../../breaking/rules/) documentation for an overview of all available breaking rules.

+While we recommend using one of `buf`'s preset breaking categories, the below configuration selects the same rules as the rules enforced by Protolock:

 ::: info buf.yaml